Posted on

 This surface treatment makes the pans smoother (less scratch), less sticky (easier cleaning), more durable, and prevents discoloration from electric heating elements.

-• Triple aluminum core cooks evenly, browns & sears beautifully, yet weighs less than steel or copper-core pans.
+• Triple aluminum core cooks evenly & sears beautifully, yet weighs less than steel or copper-core pans.

-• Silvinox treatment makes cooking & cleaning easier, prolongs lifespan, & reduces scratching of smooth-top stoves.
-It keeps the pan looking shiny & new for longer, too.
+• Silvinox treatment prolongs lifespan, reduces sticking, prevents discoloration, & reduces scratching of smooth-top stoves.

 • The stable, magnetic base design ensures oil & foods heat & cook evenly on any electric stove, including induction.

-• Rivetless handles (unlike All-Clad) are more sanitary & make cleanup easier as no food gets trapped in the rivets.
+• Rivetless handles (unlike All-Clad) are more sanitary & make cleanup easier.
+Heat-vented to stay cool while cooking.

-• The handles’ shot-blasted texture helps secure your grip & drip-free rolled rims for pouring liquids without a mess.
+• Shot-blasted handle texture adds grip & rolled rims for pouring liquids without a mess.

 • Better than All-Clad’s D5 for glass-top & induction stove use due to its smoother texture, lighter weight, & faster heating.

-• Considerably cheaper than the D5 Copper Core, yet comparable performance & easier to clean (no handle rivets!).
+• Cheaper than the D5 Copper Core, yet comparable performance & easier to clean.

 • Dishwasher-safe.